Unless you have been living in a cabin in the jungles of Mandai and grow your own food, you might have noticed prices going up in Singapore.

 Nope, you don’t have to produce money like Taylor Swift to earn money.
 (Though stars get like, damn lots of money from royalties.
 Katy Perry can get USD$388,000 – $543,000 from Spotify streams alone.)

-Original ideas and creations are considered intellectual property, and it is illegal to use it without the owner’s consent.
+Original ideas and creations are considered intellectual property, and it is illegal to use them without the owner’s consent.
 To obtain consent, people would have to pay the owner for it.

 Creations could come in the form of books, artwork, designs or even operating systems.